DomResc/docker-backup-tools/README.md

 - The script requires root privileges to stop and start Docker services
 - The configuration file permissions are set to 600 (readable only by owner) by default
 - SMTP passwords in the configuration file could be a security risk; consider using environment variables or secure credential storage
+- Temporary files containing sensitive information (like SMTP passwords) are created with strict permissions (600)
 - Ensure your backup directory has appropriate permissions
+- The lock mechanism uses a directory-based approach for improved atomicity